 Get ready to receive more and more emails with this subject line.

-Social media is now closely monitoring content due to the failure of Facebook, in particular, to respect users’ privacy and control politically motivated content.
+Social media is now closely monitoring content due to Facebook’s failure to respect users’ privacy and control politically motivated content.

-But each of the big Internet companies has vastly differing standards, which are expressed in their Terms & Conditions.
-This page is hardly ever read by users, and even if they do, one would need to be a lawyer to understand it.
+But each big Internet company has vastly differing standards, which are expressed in their Terms & Conditions.

 But we all tick the box and agree.